Jacob Bellens latest delivery is called 'Swim Lesson' consists of two brand-new songs, ‘Can’t Shazam It’ and ‘Scarlet Letter’.

 Like with the predecessor ‘Love Is Robotic’, which came out in summer, Jacob loves the opportunity to try out new material and new sound fittings in a non-album-environment.
 And while the Danish singer/songwriter indeed works on a new album, these two new songs provide another window into his laboratory and showcase somewhat unexpected slices of magic.

 I think the world changed while I was asleep.

-And its got me all shook up though the style is not my cup of tea.
-Sounding absolutely magical.
-It starts a fire in me, im head over heels.
+And it's got me all shook up though the style is not my cup of tea.

-Scarlet Letter utilizes some of the same genre components but in a slightly darker musical and personal setting.
+Scarlet Letter, the second song off 'Swim Lesson' utilizes some of the same genre components but in a slightly darker musical and personal setting.
 Distorted slow motion beats and warped sci-fi synthesizers set the scene for a song about emotional neglect, and the fear of being alone.
 Somehow Bellens manages to find a way to balance the pop techniques of top 10 hits, with a sarcastic and dark but also personal angle.

 Both tracks are produced by local enigma and fellow Copenhagen mystic La Martinus.
 Cover artwork by Line Rasmussen.